STAT545-UBC-hw-2018-19/hw01-JasmineLib/STAT545_Gapminder_Updated.md

     ##
     ##

-There are 5 columns and 150 rows in this dataset.
+**Conclusion:** There are 5 columns and 150 rows in this dataset.
+We see from the head function that the dataframe contains information on length and width of petals and sepals of different iris species.
+The summary function gives information on the mean and quartile values of the overall length and widths of all irises.

 ### Explore variables in the iris dataframe.

-1. In particular, I want to observe the species in this dataframe.
+#### Part 2: Explore the species and sepal length variables in the iris dataframe.

+##### Look at what species are present:

 ``` r
 iris$Species